 that also kept me inboard might be a Good Idea at some point...

-definite appeal.
-She likes sticking her nose out the doorway and
+Skipper has a definite appeal.
+She likes sticking her nose out the

-watching the water, fish, dogs ashore, etc. She's my boat dog.
+doorway and watching the water, fish, dogs ashore, etc. Skipper is my boat dog.

 Skipper is secured to the doorway with a leash.
 She